IBM/carbon-addons-angular/README.md

 	- if a org specific component needs to publish a breaking change, what should they do?
 	- is there a specific timeline?
 	- is consensus needed?
+- how do updates to older major versions work?
 - how are issues handled?
 	- who should respond?
 	- how are they organized?